opconWizard/opcon-docs/docs/Files/Database-Information/Failover-and-Recovery-with-Replication.md

 Following restoration, it is possible to have a mismatch of SQL Login IDs between the restored database and the SQL server.
-This mismatch prevents SAM\'s SQL Login ID (opconsam) and the graphical interface\'s SQL Login ID (opconui) from in to the database.
+This mismatch prevents SAM's SQL Login ID (opconsam) and the graphical interface's SQL Login ID (opconui) from in to the database.
 To fix this problem, complete the steps below.